-Stock futures trade lower ahead of jobless claims, GameStop hearing
+Stock futures trade lower as jobless claims rise, Walmart disappoints

 GameStop shares soared 1,600% in January before falling back to Earth.
 Entangled in the drama are huge short-selling hedge funds, a social media message board and ordinary investors wanting in on the hottest new trade.
 The House Financial Services Committee holds a hearing Thursday.
 The head of the panel, Rep. Maxine Waters, D-Calif., is homing in on hedge funds, which she says have a history of “predatory short-selling."

-It will be a busy morning for economic news.
+It other economic news.

-The major number to watch will be the Labor Department’s tally of new claims for unemployment benefits for last week.
-Watch for a decline of 28,000 to 765,000.

-Also of great interest, the Commerce Department is expected to say that the number of new homes being built in January slipped to a seasonally adjusted annual rate of 1.658 million, down slightly from December’s reading which was the highest since September 2006.
+The Commerce Department said the number of housing starts in January slipped to a seasonally adjusted annual rate of 1.58 million, missing the 1.68 million estimate.
+Permits, a sign of future demand, was 1.88 million higher than the estimate of 1.678.

-More key data on the way when the Philadelphia Federal Reserve releases its February index of manufacturing activity for eastern Pennsylvania, southern New Jersey and Delaware.
-It’s expected to slip to a reading of 20.0 from a stronger-than-expected reading of 26.5 in January.
+While the Philadelphia Federal Reserve released its February index of manufacturing activity for eastern Pennsylvania, southern New Jersey and Delaware.
+It came in at a reading of 23.0 down from a stronger-than-expected reading of 26.5 in January.
 Any figure above zero means that more manufacturers say business conditions are improving rather than worsening.

 Finally, we’ll get import and export prices data for January.
 Economists surveyed by Refinitiv are looking for import prices to jump 1.0%, slightly above December’s 0.9% rise.
 As for export prices, they’re anticipated to increase 0.7%, down from 1.1% the prior month.